 - Pour the wet mixture into the dry ingredients and stir to form a dough.
 Once the dough comes together, knead it for a few minutes to develop the gluten strands.
 Shape the dough into a log or desired shape, making sure it's compact and even in thickness.
 You can wrap the seitan in foil or cheesecloth if preferred.

-- After an hour, remove the seitan from the pot and let it cool.
+- After an hour, remove from the pot and let it cool.
 Once cooled, it's ready to be sliced, diced, roasted, seared, or used in your favorite recipes!